Skip to content

 This means that at 74 dB, the microphone only delivers 5 mV.

-Assuming that parts are acoustically tested in a soundproof measuring chamber during the end-of-line test, it can be assumed that the measuring microphone only delivers a few microvolts.
+Assuming that end-of-line testing involves acoustically testing parts in a soundproof test chamber, it can be assumed that the measurement microphone delivers only a few microvolts.

-Therefore, the choice of the input measuring range of the measurement data acquisition is very important.
-Assuming that the measuring card has a measuring range of 10,000 mV and the measuring microphone is exposed to a sound pressure level of 74 dB, which delivers 5 mV, then the measuring range of 10 volts is far too coarse for this application.
+The choice of the input measurement range for the measurement data acquisition is therefore crucial.
+Assuming that the measurement card has a measurement range of 10,000 mV and the measurement microphone is exposed to a sound pressure level of 74 dB, which delivers 5 mV, the 10,000 mV measurement range is significantly too coarse for this application.

-Our solution for this application is the PnDL-100 with an input measuring range of 100 mV, which provides an acoustic measuring range of 13 to 97 dB(A).
+Our solution for this application is the PnDL-100 with an input measurement range of 100 mV, which delivers an acoustic measurement range of 13 to 97 dB(A).